 The four key benefits of smart bidding

 According to Google, there are four key benefits of smart bidding:

 These are identifiable attributes about a person or their contexts such as device, physical location, language preference, time of day, and location intent, among others.

-- Advanced machine learning – algorithms consider vast amounts of data to better predict how different bid prices impact conversions or indeed conversion value.
+Algorithms consider vast amounts of data to better predict how different bid prices impact conversions or indeed conversion value.

-- Flexible performance controls – smart bidding is a tailored solution that enables the business to set performance targets relevant to its objectives.
+Smart bidding is a tailored solution that enables the business to set performance targets relevant to its objectives.

 There is also an experimentation feature that clarifies how smart bidding performs when compared to the current bidding method.